ionreq/realgo/README.md

 Same in RealGo.
 The other eye is where your group still has liberties (even if it's only a 0d mathematical point), when all other liberties are occupied.
 And suicide is not allowed (or counts as a pass).
 A ko means that you can't replace a killed stone in the following move, you have to play elsewhere.
-Well this should translate to: you can't play in the vicinity of one stoneradius in the next move.
+Well this should translate to: you can't play in the vicinity of one stone radius in the next move.
 False eyes, bamboo joints, race to kill, etc. there's still much to explore.
 I'm only a poor developer and a miserable Go player.
 And now I'm getting a tea.
 You know.